Lkubok/webview-workshops/AGENDA.md

 - Discuss remaining challenges or questions
 - Collect feedback about the workshop
-- Suggest next steps for implementing WebView integrations in Vaillant :D
+- Suggest next steps for implementing WebView integrations

----